 Codemagic’s Mac mini M1 build machines offer eight-core Apple M1 processors along with 8 GB of fast RAM.

 To see the difference using an M1 Mac mini instead of an Intel-based one makes, we suggest that you take a look at the Geekbench diagram below.

 The new M1 Mac minis are by far the most performant Mac machines on the market.
 You can now finally turbocharge your CI/CD builds.

 Are you excited to try out the powerful Mac mini M1 build machines and slash your build times?
-Codemagic is rolling them out in an open beta test: Sign up below, and we will reach out to you to give you the opportunity to be among the first people to try them.
+Codemagic has already rolled them out, and you can start using them right away.

 For users on the pay-as-you-go plan, all you need to do is specify the

 codemagic.yaml.
 If you prefer to configure things with the Workflow Editor, click Change instance and select macOS M1 Standard VM.
 In case you are not a Codemagic user yet, you can sign up here: